Jeremy Griffith: On human nature, the human condition, and progress

 A reviewer of Griffith's 2003 book A Species in Denial described the book's thesis as "humanity is in denial about the loss of its innocence in a corrupt and broken world", and believed it would have benefited from including discussion of the works of Martin Buber, H. Richard Niebuhr, Lawrence Kohlberg and James W. Fowler, who also examine the moral stages of human growth.

 Some reviewers described A Species in Denial as challenging or difficult to read, however "through the repetition of his concepts the reader finally grasps Griffith's meaning and, surprisingly, when this happens all kinds of questions arise, which is refreshing."
-Ronald Conway wrote "A Species In Denial needs repeated reading, not because it is particularly difficult but because it goes against so much of the resigned don't-rock-the-boat attitude of the Western mind in particular."
+Conway wrote "A Species In Denial needs repeated reading, not because it is particularly difficult but because it goes against so much of the resigned don't-rock-the-boat attitude of the Western mind in particular."

-The Templeton Prize winner and biologist Charles Birch, the New Zealand zoologist John Morton, the former president of the Canadian Psychiatric Association Harry Prosen, and Australian Everest mountaineer Tim Macartney-Snape have been long-standing proponents of Griffith's ideas.
-Birch wrote the Foreword to Griffith's 2004 book A Species In Denial.
-Morton commended several of Griffith's books.
-In 2021 Prosen wrote, "Griffith puts forward a wide-ranging induction-derived synthesis.
-As Professor Scott Churchill, former Chair of Psychology at the University of Dallas, said in his review of Freedom, 'Griffith's perspective comes to us not as a simple opinion of one man, but rather as an inductive conclusion drawn from sifting through volumes of data representing what scientists have discovered.' ...
-I have no doubt Griffith's explanation of the human condition is the holy grail of insight we have sought for the psychological rehabilitation of the human race".